antoniogiliberto/datetimerangepicker/README.md

 ## Install
 ```
-$ npm install @lazy-copilot/datetimepicker
+$ npm install @giliweb/datetimepicker

 or

-$ yarn add @lazy-copilot/datetimepicker
+$ yarn add @giliweb/datetimepicker
 ```

 ## Props and @Event
-Bascilly we initalize the `dateTimePicker` component by given props, the common use case is to reassign date and time to a data.
+Basically we initialize the `dateTimePicker` component by given props, the common use case is to reassign date and time to a data.

 And we get the updated value by vue @event `@onChange="data=$event"`.